Ethan-F-Dev/s2312239game/README.md

 # s2312239game

-Game
-commit in Branch 2.0(starting from 3/8)
-we will merge per roughly a month
+Please commit in your own branch.
+I will merge them once per a week or two.